List of the 100 largest battery project developers in Europe

 Get access to our list of the most important European renewable energy developers that realize battery storage projects (like Enso Energy, Cero Generation etc.) as an excel file.
 Developers are responsible for the organisation and management of renewable energy projects.
 The list includes all battery storage developers from our map and further information (like executives’ names, contact details, etc.).
 The purchase price includes free-of-charge updates and additional entries for one year, sent out via email.

 For a free preview please contact: hello [at] renewables.digital

 This list is an excerpt of our database of the 575 largest European renewable energy developers.

 List of 5 large energy storage developers in Europe

 Energy storage projects are crucial in order to integrate and utilize renewable energy into the energy mix, particularly in the European energy market.
 By saving surplus energy, energy storage projects allow this energy to be used in times when the supply of renewable energy is low, leading to the optimisation of renewable energy resources as well as enabling grid stability.
 The integration of renewable energy resources, and in turn energy storage facilities, has increased in response to European sustainability targets.
 Accordingly, a large number of relevant players can be found in the European market.
-The following article presents five European project developers with an expertise in energy storage.
+The following article presents five leading battery project developers from Europe.

 1. Cero Generation (London, UK)

 Headquartered in London, UK, Cero Generation specializes in the development of advanced battery energy storage systems as well as solar energy projects.
 The company has a geographical focus on Europe.
 Together with Enso Energy, Cero has reached financial closure on a 50MW battery project in Gloucestershire.
 This project will be online at the end of 2024.